Tannerite00/120-work/README.md

 ## BUT WAIT THERE'S MORE
 [SKIPPITYBEEPOPCHOOBOPCHOY!](https://www.youtube.com/watch?v=oHg5SJYRHA0)

-## Thingss I would like to discuss more
+## Things I would like to discuss more
-- more things about Git Bash please
+- More things about Git Bash please

 ## Wanna see another cool trick?!?
 ### Inlined Code.